 - specific tax: only for certain types of companies that are qualified according to their NACE code as hotel, bar or other accommodation services.

 The 1% and the 3% rates are for the income tax and the 16% rate is applied to the profits derived by the company.
+These profits can be derived from any source, however, part of this income is deducted, such as the income related from the production of tangible and intangible assets, those from exchange rate differences or the value of commercial reductions that take place after invoicing.
 Upon incorporation, the micro company is obliged to pay the tax on their income.
 The company may choose only once to switch to the profits tax when they have a subscribed social capital of at least 45.000 lei and at least two employees (at least one full-time employment contract).
 This option is definitive and it is irrevocable.

 Depending on the company’s activities, the special micro company regime